-Pokémon Go is getting 80 new Pokémon from the second generation.
+Pokémon Go has gotten 80 new Pokémon from the second generation.
 It started late last year with Togepi, Pichu, and the other Gen 2 babies the Johto Region in Pokémon Gold and Pokémon Silver video games, but now almost the complete Pokédex has been released.
-That's right!
-GEN 2 IS LIVE NOW!
+That's right: GEN 2 IS LIVE!

 That includes new evolutions — and new split evolutions! — for Gen 1 Pokémon, and all new Gen 2 Pokémon as well.
 Here's everything you need to know!